 5. Raise the profile of Rotary locally and attract new members

 6. Involve collaboration between Rotary clubs and the local community.
 The clubs selected a project that gifted to the community an impressive and unique interactive play sculpture that would be the centrepiece of a new all-abilities playground at the historic and beautiful Yarra Bank Reserve in Hawthorn, Victoria.
-The new playground will be opened on Sunday August 8th 2021 by the Mayor and the District 9800 Governor at a Family Fun Day, featuring children's entertainment, food & drinks
+The new playground was opened on Sunday November 21st 2021 by the Mayor and the District 9800 Governor at a Family Fun Day, featuring children's entertainment, food & drinks

 R100 Project Boroondara - Original Proposal October 2021

 Yarra Bank Reserve Hawthorn AustraliaCreswick Street and Denham StreetsHawthorn, Victoria, 3124Australia

 Camberwell, Vic., Australia (Rotary Club)Glenferrie, Vic., Australia (Rotary Club)Hawthorn, Vic., Australia (Rotary Club)Canterbury, Vic., Australia (Rotary Club)

 Mr Robert Leslie Lambert, Canterbury | contactMr Richard John Blakeman, Glenferrie | contactMs Teresa Molella, Camberwell | contactMr Donald W. Moore, Glenferrie | contactMs Thelma Hutchison, Glenferrie | contactDenbigh Richards, Hawthorn | contact

 Rotary Club of Glenferrie - Rotary 100 Down UnderFamily Fun Day to Open the Yarra Bank Reserve Playground

 Yarra Bank ReserveRotary 100 Down UnderPlaygroundUnique Interactive SculptureGlenferrieCamberwellCanterburyHawthorn